 This information is used to assist LEAs and schools in the ongoing process of program monitoring and evaluation.
 And to help determine if a student is ready to be reclassified.
-The Summative ELPAC must be given annually to students identified as ELs until they are reclassified to Fluent English Proficient (RFEP).
-The Summative ELPAC administration window is open from February 1 through May 29.
+The Summative ELPAC and the Summative Alternate ELPAC must be given annually to students identified as ELs until they are reclassified to Fluent English Proficient (RFEP).
+The Summative ELPAC administration window is open from February 1 through May 31.